Stimulus-triggered acquisition of pluripotency: Implications

 If the findings had proven to be valid, stimulus-triggered pluripotency cells could have been generated more easily and efficiently than by existing iPS techniques.
-And adapted to human tissue, the technique could have led to cheap and simple procedures to create patient-specific stem cells.
+Adapted to human tissue, the technique could have led to cheap and simple procedures to create patient-specific stem cells.
 Stem-cell researcher Dusko Ilic of King's College London called STAP cells "a major scientific discovery that will be opening a new era in stem-cell biology".
 Shinya Yamanaka, a pioneer of iPS research, called the findings "important to understand nuclear reprogramming ... [and] a new approach to generate iPS-like cells".
 The idea that STAP cells can form placental tissue meant they could have made cloning considerably easier by bypassing the need for a donor egg and in vitro cultivation.

 One previous way of creating stem cells has been via genetic manipulation of adult cells into iPS cells.
 Progress on iPS-based therapies has been slow due to regulatory hurdles surrounding genetic manipulation.
 Additionally, iPS techniques have an observed efficiency of around 1%, significantly lower than the claimed efficiency of STAP.